hande-qmc/hande/documentation/users_guide/manual.rst

 **symmetry** *isym*
     Integer.

-    This does not apply to the Heisenberg model
+    This does not apply to the Heisenberg model.

     For the momentum space formulation:  Diagonalise only blocks containing determinants of the same symmetry as the specified symmetry